About

 Our goals:

-- Provide a safe environment for students to work on individual goals, including academics, communication, gross and fine motor skills, self-esteem, and social skills
+• Provide a safe environment for students to work on individual goals, including academics, communication, gross and fine motor skills, self-esteem, social skills

 Location

-We will be located at Marlatt Elementary School for the summer of 2023.
+We will be located at Northview Elementary School for the summer of 2024.
 Manhattan-Ogden USD 383 and CDC guidelines/recommendations will be followed.
 Camp will happen as long as it is deemed safe and appropriate.
-We reserve the right to cancel/alter camp if needed due to COVID-19.
+We reserve the right to cancel/alter camp if needed due to Events Beyond Our Control.

-To reach us email Camp Director Ashley Eckelberry at ashleye@usd383.org.
+To reach us email Camp Director at Fhsummerfuncamp@gmail.com

 Schedule